 Scooters and motorcycles may not be driven on sidewalks, parkways or grass and are subject to the same parking regulations as vehicles.

 Public Safety Officers do not have to make traffic stops to witness and write a ticket for a reckless driving or moving violation.
 The citation will be forwarded through CPO.

 The following individuals are required to register any vehicles that they operate or park on Wheaton College property: all resident and commuting students, all college employees, and all individuals using Sports and Recreation Complex community memberships.
 Freshmen are not permitted to maintain or park a motor vehicle on campus.

 All vehicles must be parked in a marked parking space.
 Main Campus parking areas are designated for three general uses: resident students, commuting students, and employees.
 Registered vehicles are permitted to park in the lot indicated by their permit.
 "R" permit holders are not authorized to park in Resident Student lots at any time.
-See OPEN PARKING for additional allocations.
+See OPEN PARKING, above, for additional allocations.
 There is no overnight parking on city streets, or in any W or W/C lots from 2 a.m. – 6 a.m.

 Vehicles may be registered during the first week of classes at a location to be announced.
 Registration during this week will be scheduled according to class rank, on a first come first served basis.
 Vehicles not registered during the first week of classes must be registered within three business days of their arrival on campus.